martimgalvao/hearing_urban_change/README.md

   <img src="https://github.com/martimgalvao/hearing_urban_change/blob/main/year_p_map.png" />
 </p>

-Although the initial results of this study are promising, more data is needed to understand the relationship between noise and urban change in New York City.
-Future considerations include the number of new constructions per zip code and population demographics.

-Additionally, the question of what qialifies as 'noise' is an interesting pursuit in and of itself.
-A future iteration would benefit from incroporating a categorized and geo-tagged database of city sounds such as NYU's Sound of New York City Urban Sound Tagging (SONYC-UST) dataset.
+Although the initial results of this study are promising, more data would help to understand the relationship between noise and urban change in New York City, specifically around the question of what qualifies as 'noise'.
+Future iterations of this project will incroporate categorized and geo-tagged data of city sounds, allowing us to compare the frequency of noise sources such as sirens, screeching tires, loud music, jackhammers and the like to the number of noise incident reports in the area.
+NYU's Sound of New York City Urban Sound Tagging (SONYC-UST) dataset will be useful in this next step.